 When it becomes clear that an animal’s condition is terminal, euthanasia can prevent the unnecessary pain and anguish your pet could experience as their condition declines.
 It also eases the emotional trauma you and your family may feel as this happens.

 We believe that all pets deserve a peaceful farewell in the place where they feel most comfortable, surrounded by loved ones.
-So we created a vet service in London and Belfast to allow families and pets to experience a dignified, loving in-home euthanasia.
+So we created a vet service in London to allow families and pets to experience a dignified, loving in-home euthanasia.

 Then one day we suddenly realised that we had been keeping him alive not because it was good for him, but because it was good for us, because it was too hard to make the decision to let him go...